LindsayYoung/python-class/README.md

 Let's use the call to look at this information in a browser.

-To make it easy to read, lets find a browser plugin that will put our requests into a more human-readable format.
+To make it easy to read, lets find a browser plug-in that will put our requests into a more human-readable format.
 I recommend [jsonView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) for crome browsers.
-You can google "json format browser plugin" and the name of your browser to find a useful plugin.
+You can google "json format browser plugin" and the name of your browser to find a useful plug-in.

 Ok, I will now put the call into the browser.